 Ask her if she’d like to talk to your sister/female friend/babysitter about it.
 (Don’t, whatever you do, tell said female the news yourself without asking your daughter first).
 Respect her privacy, but let her know that you can help find first-hand experiences for her if she needs them.
 And you can – no woman I know would mind being asked about her periods if it’s to help a young girl dealing with it for the first time.

 6. Everyone at school talks about it all. the. time.

 Your daughter knows when all her friends have got their periods.
 They ‘require’ chocolate, and need painkillers, and they might have less patience than usual, so they need to tell each other.
 Some of them even have apps to track each other’s cycles.
 They talk about it so openly that the boys all know too.
 No one really gives it a second thought.
 Which is good.
 Generation X is different from you and me.

 7. It’s not just periods

 Your daughter will want to talk about spots, bras, new jeans that her hips need, and possibly even boys.
 Get used to it.
 Keep a ready supply of chocolate in the fridge, and prepare to be supportive about anything she wants to involve you in.
 Deep breaths will be your friend here.
 And remember, open ears, no judgement, no advice unless she asks for it, and plenty of internet access is your way forward on pretty much everything from this point on.

 As a mum who has always been open and honest with my kids, I thought I’d done a pretty good job of preparing my daughter for her periods.
 It was interesting though, to chat more deeply about it, and hear what else she would have liked from me.
-Take a watch of this video if you want to find out what girls worry about, and what they really want from their parents as they get ready for the changes that come with puberty:

 You can find out more about the Teen range of sanitary products on the Lil-Lets website.
 There’s also lots more advice there for girls and their parents navigating this stage.